-Following an invoice from ACS for the Artist’s Resale Right due on any eligible sales, payment is due within thirty days of the date of the invoice.
+Following an invoice from ACS for the Artist’s Resale Right due on any eligible sales and transactions, payment is due within thirty days of the date of the invoice.

 The UK Regulations declare that professional art traders must provide information regarding the sale of artworks to aid us in calculating the amount of Artist’s Resale Right due and in distributing royalties to artists.
 This information should be returned to us no later than ninety days from the date of request.

 If the work of art is sold in a territory where Artists’s Resale Right is in force, the sale will still be subject to ARR.
 If you are in any doubt, please check with us first.

 Works of art which are sold by a private individual to a private individual are exempt from the Artist’s Resale Right.